odeonus/beyondcoin-BYND/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve (use this for suspected bugs only, if not sure, open a regular issue below)
+title: ''
+labels: Bug
+assignees: ''

+---

 <!-- This issue tracker is only for technical issues related to Beyondcoin Core.

 General beyondcoin questions and/or support requests are best directed to the Beyondcoin Discord server in the support channel at https://discord.gg/j3BUcJU